 In studies conducted by Cultural Psychology researchers, important information is presented in a disguised manner so that if it affects the participant as it’s hypothesised to do, the influencing result will not be something the participant is aware of.
 It is thought that the way the influence is shown is unconsciously, not consciously.

 Now, upon reading this I was fascinated.
 It got me thinking about all the time’s life around us has influenced us unconsciously.

-Media, advertising, TV programs and movies, these are all big ticket things we know are structured to prime us to a particular behavioural and emotional outcome, but what about more subtle things like where we live, our social circle, our education?
+Media, advertising, TV programs and movies are all big-ticket things we know are structured to prime us to a particular behavioural and emotional outcome, but what about more subtle things like where we live, our social circle, our education?
 In the context of business, decision-making and negotiation tactics can use priming.
 The legal system, our courts and police have primed our behaviour.
 Each time, we’re primed for the outcome the influencer desires.

 I wanted to find out first hand – could I use priming to influence my audience in a talk about self-awareness and hermaphroditic energy?

 As it turns out – yes, I can.
 And the results astounded me.